blinkist/blinkist-config/README.md

 docker compose run rake
 ```

-This will execute rake and run all specs by auto correcting the code with rubocop.
+This will execute rake and run all specs by auto correcting the code with StandardRB.

 If you're ready to tag a new version, do this